masaki-takeda/dld/README.md

 | dst_base | location of export files |  | "./data" |
 | fmri_frame_type | frame type of the fmri data | "normal", "average", "three" | "normal" |

-`--behavior` Regardless of this option, the behavior data is loaded from `experiments_data/experiemnts.csv` every time when the data is preprocessing. `--behavior` option only specifies whether to save the loaded behavior data.
+Regardless of `--behavior` option, the behavior data is loaded from `experiments_data/experiemnts.csv` every time when the data is preprocessing. `--behavior` option only specifies whether to save the loaded behavior data.

  `--eeg`, `--fmri` options do conversion as preprocessing. #or# These options determine whether conversion is done.